 Interested in sheet metal history in the United States?
 This journal is for you!
-Read an excerpt below and view the full version online at JSTORE.
+Read an excerpt about ornamental sheet metal below and view the full version online at JSTORE.

 Pamela H. Simpson